Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a + b

-# mypy check result:
+# mypy check results:

 # error: Argument 2 to "add" has incompatible type "str"; expected "int"